vncntt/vncntt.github.io/content/notes/LLMs-are-Making-Me-Dumber.md

 They’ll explain questions I have about the math concepts instead of doing my homework.
 They’ll nudge me to where the bug is and I’ll make the change myself instead of tabbing.

 This is the dream use case of LLMs for teachers.
-You add scaffolding so that instead of following all your instructions, it acts as a teacher would, rejecting requests that are harmful for learning (obviously you can already do this but discipline isn't scalable).
+You add scaffolding so that instead of following all your instructions, it acts as a teacher would, rejecting requests that are harmful for learning (obviously you can already do this, but discipline isn't scalable).
 Obligatory who’s building the Cursor for tutoring?

 However, grinding out the repetitive tasks is also what ingrains these skills into your system 1.
 A similar analogy holds for LLMs themselves: a model that internalizes and manipulates information at a latent level is fundamentally different from one that manipulates retrieved information at the token level.
 The same goes for humans.
 When applying a theorem for the first time, I have to decompose each part and operate each part in my mind separately.
 Mathematicians batch multiple theorems into a single conceptual unit, allowing them to process more complex ideas.
 It’s [*the Magical Number Seven, Plus or Minus Two*](https://psychclassics.yorku.ca/Miller/).
 To learn the content, you must go through the motions yourself.
 You can’t abstract it away.